webpack-contrib/html-loader/README.md

 If the tag name is not specified it will process all the tags.

-> You can use your custom filter to specify html elements to be processed.
+> You can use your custom filter to specify HTML elements to be processed.

 For example: